streamsets/tutorials/tutorial-1/log_shipping_to_elasticsearch_part2.md

 ## Part 2 - Enhancing Log Data

 Now that we've examined the basics of how use the Data Collector, let's see how to clean up and/or decorate the log data before posting it into ElasticSearch.
-We'll also look at some nifty features (Metric Alerts and Data Rules) within the Data Collector that sets up alerts for production mode.
+We'll also look at some nifty features (Metric Alerts and Data Rules) within the Data Collector that sets up alerts for when the pipeline needs attention.

 ### Before we begin
 * Clean up ElasticSearch *delete any previous test data by running the following command.*